“Wealth is the ability to fully experience life.”

 My first step to a healthier life was telling my manager I would come into work at 9 a.m. and leave no later than 6 p.m.
 After becoming accustomed to the extra work I’d been putting in, my boss wasn’t overly thrilled with my decision.
 But he respected it and agreed to my new schedule.

-In an effort to become healthier, I started following the P90X program that my colleagues had suggested.
+In an effort to become healthier, I started following a fitness program my colleague had suggested.
 Taking my health seriously, I followed that regimen religiously.

 I did the workouts every single day, either early in the morning or first thing after I came home from work.
 In addition, I changed my diet by reducing my intake of processed food and started eating real foods like vegetables.